CapstoneDesign-Spring2026-UlsanCollege/Air-Quality-Monitoring-System/Docs/TEAM_AGREEMENT.md

 ### Communication Expectations

 Our team agrees to:

-- respond to team messages within **24 hours**
-- notify the team if unable to attend meetings
 - share progress updates regularly
 - ask for help when facing problems instead of delaying work